 On top of that, there’s an LED light attachment on the outside, along with an external D-lock pocket, while a high-vis rain cover is also included.
 Compression straps and a hip belt help keep things comfy when you’re stamping on the pedals.

-The list of features I expected from the Chrome Industries BLCKCHRM 22X Yalta 3.0 as follows: (somewhat) waterproof constriction, loads of storage space in the main compartment, roll-top closure.
+The list of features I expected from the Chrome Industries BLCKCHRM 22X Yalta 3.0 is as follows: (somewhat) waterproof constriction, loads of storage space in the main compartment, roll-top closure.
 But what I actually got was way more than just this, although this roll-top backpack does have all the features mentioned above, too.

-On top of this, it has two padded 'hidden' compartments on the side for phone or other valuables, a bigger, also 'hidden' pocket for laptops – although I used it as a place to transport my D-lock separate from the rest of the stuff in the bag – and a smaller zipped front pocket for keys and other small bits.
-Oh, and on the side, you will also find a longer zipped pocket for water bottles or brollies.
+On top of this, it has two padded 'hidden' compartments on the side for phones or other valuables, a bigger, also 'hidden' pocket for laptops – although I used it as a place to transport my D-lock separate from the rest of the stuff in the bag – and a smaller zipped front pocket for keys and other small bits.
+Oh, and on the side, you will also find a long zipped pocket for water bottles or brollies.
 Never thought I'll have a roll-top with so much organising potential!

 As for ergonomics, the Yalta 3.0 has a moulded back panel with 10 little ridges so instead of having one big sweat patch on your back, you'll have 10 smaller ones.
 Jokes aside, the moulded back panel actually helps air circulation between your back and the bag, so you will feel less hot and more comfortable as you ride.
 The shoulder straps are padded and have little storage daisy chains on them, although I would have appreciated the chain on the front of the bag so I can carry my D-lock outside the bag.
 I'm being super picky here, though.